brandons209/Red-bot-Cogs/README.md

 - Upgraded userinfo command that includes user stats and number of bans, mutes, and kicks.

+#### Birthday
+Allow users to set their birthday and have it announced in a channel.
+Also gives the user a birthday role and sends them a customizeable DM message.

 #### Cost Manager
 Allows dynamically setting costs for any commands registered to Red.
 Supports setting costs on a hierarchy that follows user > role > guild.
 Also can set guild wide roles that can use commands for free, and overriding these for certain commands.
 It also sends receipts to users and edits that message as they run commands so they can track their spending.
 **Features:**
 - DM receipts will only notify the user once if it fails to send the message.
 - Follows hierarchy, checks user cost first, then role cost, then guild wide cost and guild wide free roles.
+- **Planned:** Global cost setting for bots using a global economy system.

 #### Disable